Fade BG Image

 A low, hoarse voice.
 "Healer."
 He had no intention of giving a proper name.

-That didn't particularly cause any trouble.
+That didn't pose any problems.
 If anything, I shouldn't press and risk souring his mood.
 If he were a con artist, such caution would be unnecessary… but—

 "Then, Healer-sama.
-Pardon the rudeness, but would you be willing to show us your power in practice?"
+Pardon the rudeness, but would you be willing to demonstrate your abilities?"

 "Very well… Where is the patient?"